Your freedom is our business

 After relocating to the South West in 2011 Leah worked for firms across the region as an Employed Barrister.
 Leah combines her Crown Court advocacy with attendance at the Magistrates’ Court and the Police Station.

-Having studied French at Queen Mary and Westfield University in London and spent one year living in Paris, Leah still retains a high level of spoken and written French.
+Having studied French at Queen Mary and Westfield University in London and having lived in Paris, Leah is fluent in both written and spoken French.